-Simple battery is the least serious form of battery and usually involves only minor injury, if any, and usually is a petty misdemeanor.
-Aggravated battery involves circumstances that make the crime more serious and usually is charged as a full misdemeanor or as a felony.
+Simple battery is the least serious form of battery and usually involves only minor injury, if any, and usually is a misdemeanor.
+Aggravated battery involves circumstances that make the crime more serious and usually is charged as a high-level misdemeanor or felony.

 Examples of aggravated battery include:

 Battery with a "deadly weapon" is treated as an aggravated battery in some states.
 To secure a conviction, the prosecutor must prove that the offender used a deadly weapon in the commission of the crime.

 An object is a deadly weapon if it likely can cause death or great bodily harm.
 A gun and a large knife are, by definition, deadly weapons because they are inherently dangerous and even designed to cause injury.
 Other objects, such as rocks, bricks, or even a boot can constitute a deadly weapon if the object is used in a manner likely to cause serious bodily injury or death.
 A person wearing a heavy, steel-toed boot, for instance, could cause serious injury or even death by kicking another person with them.
 Beating someone with brass knuckles or a metal pipe also constitutes battery with a deadly weapon because the object used likely could cause death or severe injury.

 Aggravated battery based on physical injury usually requires permanent disfigurement, such as permanent scarring to the face or other body part, or significant physical injury.
 The requirement of serious physical injury most often is listed as great bodily harm or substantial bodily harm and is defined as a serious risk of death, loss of or serious injury to a limb or bodily organ, or injury requiring surgery or a long rehabilitation period.

 In order for a defendant to be convicted of aggravated battery, the prosecutor or district attorney must prove every aspect of the crime (called the "elements" of the crime) beyond a reasonable doubt.
 The evidence must show: